OnyxQueen94/John-the-Ripper-Final-Project/README.md

 ## _What_ is John the Ripper? ##
 Not to be confused with "Jack" the Ripper of course!
-_John the Ripper_ is a free open-source software tool that's used for password security auditing, and password recovery.
+_John the Ripper_ is a free open-source software tool that's used for password security auditing and password recovery.
 It's designed to identify weak passwords by attempting to crack password hashes on a network.
-The software was originally developed for Unix systems however it now supports Windows, macOs, Linux, and hundreds of hash formats.
+The software was originally developed for Unix systems however, it now supports Windows, macOS, Linux, and hundreds of hash formats.

 ## _Why_ is John the Ripper Used? ##
 As mentioned previously, John the Ripper is primarily used to detect weak passwords _before_ attackers do, and to test an organization's password policies.
 The software is also used to recover forgotten passwords when _authorized _ and to assist digital forensic and incident response investigations.

 ## _Who_ uses John the Ripper? ##
-John the Ripper is commonly used by cybersecurity professionals to improve password security, but others include,
+Cybersecurity professionals commonly use John the Ripper to improve password security, but others include,

 ### System Administrators
 - Audit employee passwords.